compwron/compwron.github.io/_posts/2016-02-06-code-name-origins.md

 Credit: [zdavis](http://zackmdavis.net) for pointing out how good this one was :)

+## "Candler" aka "Global Voucher Inventory Service"

+Origin: It is named after Asa Candler who came up with the idea for the first voucher in 1887.

+Source: Groupon internal chat

+Classification: Domain reference

 ## Mayara

 Origin: PHP silex framework named after [MC Mayara](https://t.co/LuDuXhnQgO) in homage to all the times her songs have played in the office's tiny stereo pompously named RVO - Rádio Voz do Operário